2022 Vilcek Prizes for Creative Promise in Biomedical Science

 I applied to the Creative Promise Prizes last year.
 Can I please use the same recommendation letter I used in my last application?

-- Your recommenders may submit the same letters (not recommended) but you still have to re-enter your recommenders’ contact information and have them re-submit the file through their individual recommender upload link.
+- Your recommenders may submit the same letters (not recommended) but you still have to re-enter your recommenders’ contact information and have them re-submit the letter.

 Is there a length limit for the letters of recommendation?